Israeli military says it has withdrawn its forces from Khan Younis after months of fighting | KRDO

 The US is Israel’s major ally but has been pressuring the country to do more to protect civilians and allow in aid.

-In a call this week between US President Joe Biden and Israeli Prime Minister Benjamin Netanyahu, Biden told Netanyahu to take steps to address the crisis or face consequences.
+In a call this week US President Joe Biden told Netanyahu to take steps to address the crisis or face consequences.

-The IDF began its campaign against Hamas in Gaza’s north soon after the October 7 attacks that killed about 1,200 people.
-Early in the war, the Israeli military designated Khan Younis as a safer zone and told residents from northern Gaza to seek shelter there.

-But as the IDF increasingly switched its focus to the south, the city became a battleground.

 On December 1, the Israeli military launched a massive air raid operation on Khan Younis, dropping leaflets into the city telling residents to immediately evacuate.